vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

  * **Octopus Deploy Server**: The Octopus Server (click **New** to [add a service connection](#Add-a-service-connection-to-Octopus-Deploy)).
  * **Space**: The Octopus space to push package metadata to.
- * **Package ID**: The ID of the package, pushed previously, to push metadata onto. e.g. MyCompany.App
+ * **Package ID**: The ID of the package, pushed separately, to push metadata onto. e.g. MyCompany.App
- * **Package Version**: The version of the package, pushed previously, to push metadata onto.
+ * **Package Version**: The version of the package, pushed separately, to push metadata onto.
- * **Work Items Source**: The service hosting any work items associated with each version of the package.
-Octopus will add information about the work items to the package metadata, which can be used in release notes.
+ * **Work Items Source**: The service hosting any work items or issues associated with each version of the package.
+Octopus will add information about the work items or issues to the package metadata, which can be used in release notes.
  * **Replace Existing**: If the package metadata already exists in the repository, the default behavior is to reject the new metadata being pushed.
 Set this flag to 'True' to overwrite the existing package metadata.
  * **Additional Arguments**: Any additional [Octo.exe arguments](https://octopus.com/docs/octopus-rest-api/octo.exe-command-line/push-metadata) to include.